mason-chase/devops-test/README.md

 2. Boostrap script
 3. Document your solution
 ## Steps

-1. Please create a git repository and add the below repository as a git submodule, https://github.com/Star2Billing/a2billing
+1. Please clone this repository into a new private github repository and add below repository as a git submodule, https://github.com/Star2Billing/a2billing